-Alabama State Bar president Christy Crowe is placing emphasis on wellness for attorneys in our State, and she has appointed a Quality of Life, Health and Wellness Task Force.
+During her 2019-20 term, then-Alabama State Bar president Christy Crowe placed emphasis on wellness for attorneys in our State, and she appointed a Quality of Life, Health and Wellness Task Force.
 (To read the purpose and scope of the task force, click HERE.)
-Indeed, four articles on wellness appeared in the November 2019 issue of The Alabama Lawyer.
+As a part of that initiative, four articles on wellness appeared in the November 2019 issue of The Alabama Lawyer.
 (To read them, click HERE.)

-The Solo & Small Firm Section is so pleased to support Christy’s initiative that we are placing our wellness information on the public side of our website for all attorneys to see, regardless of whether or not they are members of our Section.
+The Solo & Small Firm Section was pleased to support President Crow’s initiative by placing our wellness information on the public side of our website for all attorneys to access.

 Attorneys Wellness Programs

-Our Section has cut through the clutter wellness books, videos and apps by providing the information and structure for an Attorneys Wellness Program based on the simple but powerful goal of helping Alabama attorneys and their families actively pursue good physical, emotional and spiritual health.
+Our section has cut through the clutter of wellness books, videos and apps by providing the information and structure for an Attorneys Wellness Program based on the simple but powerful goal of helping Alabama attorneys and their families actively pursue good physical, emotional and spiritual health.

-Resources are also available through the Alabama Lawyer Assistance Program.
+Resources are also available through the state bar’s Alabama Lawyer Assistance Program.

-We acknowledge the advice/support of one of our Section members, Eric Davis, who is a co-founder of the Facebook group “Lawyer Wellness”.
-This group has over 360 members as of November 20.
+We acknowledge the advice and support of one of our section members, Eric Davis, who is a co-founder of the Facebook group “Lawyer Wellness”.
+This group has over 1,000 members.
 For more information on this Facebook group, click HERE.

 Eight Areas of the Program